-1. An air conditioner for a compartment, comprising:

-- a compressor for compressing and discharging refrigerant; - a decompression unit that decompresses high-temperature refrigerant discharged from the compressor;

-- an exterior heat exchanger for performing heat exchange between refrigerant and outside air outside the compartment; 65 - an interior heat exchanger for performing heat exchange between refrigerant and air to be blown into the compartment, wherein the interior heat exchanger and the exterior heat exchanger are disposed such that heat from low-temperature refrigerant in one of the interior heat exchanger and the exterior heat exchanger is moved to the high-temperature refrigerant in the other one thereof by evaporation of refrigerant after being decompressed in the decompression unit; and
+- 1. An air conditioner for a compartment, comprising: - a compressor for compressing and discharging refriger- - an exterior heat exchanger for performing heat exchange between refrigerant and outside air outside the compartment; - an interior heat exchanger for performing heat exchange between refrigerant and air to be blown into the compartment: - an ejector for decompressing refrigerant discharged from the compressor while sucking gas refrigerant from one

-- a heater disposed to heat air to be blown into the compartment using the high-temperature refrigerant before being decompressed as a heating source; wherein the decompression unit includes - an ejector for decompressing refrigerant discharged from the compressor while sucking gas refrigerant from the interior heat exchanger, and for converting expansion energy to pressure energy to increase pressure of refrigerant to be sucked to the compressor, and - first and second throttles for decompressing refrigerant in substantially iso-enthalpy, the air conditioner further comprising

-- a switching unit for changing a refrigerant flow to switch one of a first operation where the compartment is cooled, a second operation where the compartment is dehumidified while being heated, and a third operation where the compartment is heated, wherein: - in the first operation, refrigerant after being decompressed is evaporated in the interior heat exchanger to cool air passing therethrough, and high-pressure refrigerant discharged from the compressor is decompressed in the ejector while sucking gas refrigerant from the interior heat exchanger; - in the second operation, refrigerant after being decompressed is evaporated in the interior heat exchanger to cool and dehumidify air passing therethrough, and high-pressure refrigerant discharged from the compressor is decompressed by the first throttle; and - in the third operation, high-temperature refrigerant before being decompressed flows into the interior heat exchanger to heat air passing therethrough, and the high-pressure refrigerant is decompressed in the second throttle.

-2. An air conditioner according to claim 1, further comprising
+- of the interior heat exchanger and exterior heat exchanger, and for converting expansion energy to pressure energy to increase pressure of refrigerant to be sucked to the compressor; - a heater core disposed for heating air to be blown into the compartment by using a fluid flowing therein as a heating source; - a fluid-refrigerant heat exchanger disposed to perform heat exchange between refrigerant discharged from the compressor and the fluid to be supplied to the heater core: - first and second throttles for decompressing refrigerant in substantially iso-enthalpy; and - a switching unit for changing a refrigerant flow to switch one of a first operation where the compartment is cooled, a second operation where the compartment is dehumidified while being heated, and a third operation where the compartment is heated, wherein; - when refrigerant is evaporated in the interior heat 20 exchanger to cool air passing through the interior heat exchanger, refrigerant is decompressed in the ejector; - in the first operation, refrigerant after being decompressed is evaporated in the interior heat exchanger to cool air passing therethrough, and high-pressure refrigerant discharged from the compressor is decompressed in the ejector while sucking gas refrigerant from the interior heat exchanger; - in the second operation, refrigerant after being decompressed is evaporated in the interior heat exchanger to cool and dehumidify air passing therethrough, and high-pressure refrigerant discharged from the compressor is decompressed by the first throttle; and - in the third operation, high-temperature refrigerant before being decompressed flows into the interior heat exchanger to heat air passing therethrough, and the high-pressure refrigerant is decompressed in the second throttle. - 2.
+An air conditioner according to claim 1, further comprising a gas-liquid separator for separating refrigerant into gas refrigerant and liquid refrigerant. - 3.
+An air conditioner according to claim 1, further comprising: - a gas-liquid separator for separating refrigerant into gas refrigerant and liquid refrigerant, wherein: